 • Beaches are open under conditions of safety and social distancing

-• Shopping centres may be opened with restrictions on common areas and leisure activity areas
+• Shopping centers may be opened with restrictions on common areas and leisure activity areas

 • Cinemas and theatres may seat up to a third of their capacity

 • Social gatherings of up to 15 people are allowed and there are no restrictions on outdoor activity.

 The maximum duration for completing the 4 phases would be 8 weeks.
 If everything goes well, Spain will reach the "new normal" by the end of June.

 Spain Will Welcome Back Foreign Tourists by July

 Government has announced that Spanish territory will be opened for foreign tourists starting in July.
 It is also expected that two-week quarantine imposed on overseas visitors will be suspended by that time.
 In July, Spain will gradually be open to international tourists, ensuring the highest standards of health safety, both for locals and foreign visitors.